 There is considerable potential for development in the economic exchange between Germany and Mongolia.
 Germany has regularly had a substantial export surplus in recent years.

-In terms of development cooperation, Germany is traditionally the third-largest donor to Mongolia after Japan and Korea, and the largest donor in the European Union.
+In terms of development cooperation, Germany is traditionally the third-largest donor to Mongolia after Japan and South Korea, and the largest donor in the European Union.
 Around 28 percent of Mongolia’s three million or so inhabitants (almost half of whom live in the capital) live below the poverty line.
 Development cooperation concentrates on energy efficiency, biodiversity and sustainable business promotion.
 One particular focus is on vocational training in the skilled crafts and in higher education.
+Bilateral development cooperation is set to expire in the next few years.
 In addition to state actors GIZ, Kreditanstalt für Wiederaufbau (KfW), the National Metrology Institute of Germany (PTB) and the Federal Institute for Geosciences and Natural Resources, German political foundations (Konrad-Adenauer-Stiftung, Friedrich-Ebert-Stiftung and Hanns Seidel Foundation) have been active in Mongolia for many years.

 Since 1999, the archaeological investigations carried out by the German Archaeological Institute (DAI), the University of Bonn and the Mongolian Academy of Sciences in the ancient capital Karakorum and in Karabalgasun, the ancient Uyghur capital, have become a prime focus of bilateral academic collaboration.